pulumi/docs/content/blog/codegen-learnings/index.md

 3. **User feedback**: Every "thumbs down" report gets analyzed to identify patterns and potential improvements.
 This direct user feedback has been invaluable in refining our system.

-This multi-layered approach helps us maintain high quality while continuously improving the system.

-In professional kitchens, chefs talk about 'mise en place' - having everything in its place before service begins.
+This multi-layered approach helps us maintain high quality through continuous monitoring and improvement.
+It's not unlike a professional kitchen, where chefs talk about 'mise en place' - having everything in its place before service begins.
 But the real craft is in the constant tasting, adjusting, and refining during service.
 Running a code generator in production follows the same rhythm: careful preparation paired with continuous observation and adjustment.
 Every output - be it a soufflé or a storage bucket - must meet the mark.

 <!--raw material